-Your passport need to be valid, which means it has an expiration more than 6 months out.
+Your passport needs to be valid, which means its validity period must be 3 months longer than the validity period of the intended stay.
 You will most likely need to provide a copy of the passport, but sometimes they will make a copy at the police station.
 Take your passport with you every single time you go to the police.

 If your passport is in a language that is not English, then you need a copy that is notarized and translated into Croatian.
 If you need a recommendation for a translator, contact us.

-This is a brand new requirement for 2021.
+This is a brand new requirement from 2021.
 In Article 59 of the law, it states:

 5. uz zahtjev za odobrenje prvog privremenog boravka priloži dokaz da nije pravomoćno osuđen za kaznena djela iz matične države ili države u kojoj je boravio duže od godine dana neposredno prije dolaska u Republiku Hrvatsku, osim ako je upućeni radnik odnosno student, istraživač ili osoba premještena unutar društva koja se koristi mobilnošću iz druge države članice EGP-a

 5. enclose with the request for approval of the first temporary residence proof that he / she has not been convicted of criminal offenses from his / her home country or the country in which he / she resided for more than one year immediately before arriving in the Republic of Croatia, unless the posted worker within a company benefiting from mobility from another EEA Member State